ChilliSama/ReBot-Discord/README.md

 # ReBot Project :
-Remote FTP/SSH client directly into your discord server !
+Remote SSH client directly into your discord server !